BAE Systems Demon: Design

 The BAE Systems Demon is an experimental unmanned aerial vehicle (UAV).
 In terms of its basic configuration, it is a blended wing-body aircraft, possessing an approximate wingspan of 8-foot (2.5m) and a weight of 200 lb (90 kg).
 In flight, it could attain a maximum speed of 150 kn.
 It was outfitted with a conventional flap-based flight control system which can be switched on and off during flight, allowing the aircraft to alternate between its experimental and conventional control system.

 The Demon was built to flight test a novel aerodynamic control system.
 This system uses a combination of engine exhaust gas, which is redirected using a thrust vectoring nozzle, and bleed air, which is precisely controlled to provide control over the same aerodynamic forces that would be traditionally provided by numerous flight control surfaces, including flaps, ailerons and elevators.
-Referred to as "fluidic flight controls", the arrangement used on the Demon reportedly functioned by directing air from a rectangular exhaust nozzle over upper and lower surfaces, using the Coandă effect to establish control over pitch.
+Termed fluidic flight controls, the arrangement used on the Demon reportedly functions by directing air from a rectangular exhaust nozzle over upper and lower surfaces, using the Coandă effect to establish control over pitch.
 For roll control, bleed air is blown over a Coanda surface installed on the trailing edge of the wing.
 By controlling boundary layer conditions, the fluidic controls can also generate either greater lift or drag during the take-off and landing phases of flight.

 Beyond the novel flight control system, the Demon was used to trial various other technologies, such as the manufacture and assembly of a fully bonded structure.
 This structure possessed low cost material reinforcing features, which reportedly achieved roughly 50% cost savings over the use of conventional manufacturing processes.
 A key goal of the demonstrator was to trial cheaper, more modular UAV technology, exploring designs have been generated through cross-disciplinary interactions.